Rocky Mountain Biological Laboratory: Research

-The lab is home to one of the longest-running mark-recapture studies of a non-game animal in the world.
-Kenneth Barclay Armitage started a study of yellow-bellied marmots in 1962 and it has been continued by Daniel T. Blumstein.
-It is also home to one of the longest-running records of flowering phenology in North America, started in 1973 and continued to the present by David Inouye and his collaborators.

 Stream ecology is another research focus.
 J. David Allan conducted work on streams around the lab in the 1970s, and co-authored Stream Ecology.
 Structure and Function of Running Water.
 Barbara Peckarsky, one of the world's top stream ecologists, has worked on the streams for 30+ years along with collaborators from around the world.

-Not to be forgotten, Rocky Mountain Biological Laboratory also has studied the interplay between bacteria and ticks ("arthropods") since the Cold War era, which include Lyme disease bacterial variants Borrelia burgdorferi and Rickettsia rickettsii.
+The Laboratory also has studied the interplay between bacteria and ticks ("arthropods") since the Cold War era, which include Lyme disease bacterial variants Borrelia burgdorferi and Rickettsia rickettsii.

 A number of scientists who have had an influence on environmental policy have also worked at the lab, including John P. Holdren, President Obama's National Science Advisor, Paul Ehrlich (author of The Population Bomb, and member of the National Academy of Sciences), Michael Soulé (founder of the Society for Conservation Biology), aquatic ecologist John Cairns, Jr. (member of the National Academy of Sciences), and Theo Colborn (author of Our Stolen Future).

-Some of the more rambunctious scientists from RMBL have adopted a tradition of publicizing their work by marching in the Crested Butte, Colorado Fourth of July parade wearing leaf skirts made of corn lily (false skunk cabbage), and playing "trombones, kazoos, pots and pans".
+Some of the scientists from RMBL have adopted a tradition of publicizing their work by marching in the Crested Butte, Colorado Fourth of July parade wearing leaf skirts made of corn lily (false skunk cabbage), and playing "trombones, kazoos, pots and pans".

 RMBL is a member of the Organization of Biological Field Stations.